Meet Diane

 Hi, I’m Diane Graham — Licensed Clinical Social Worker, career counselor, and someone who genuinely loves this work.

 I specialize in supporting women at the intersection of mental health and work — because for many women, the two are deeply connected.
-How you feel about your work affects how you feel about yourself, your relationships, and your life as a whole.
+How you feel about your work can affect your confidence, relationships, and overall well-being.

 • Master’s degree in Social Work, Eastern Washington University